marinegenomicslab/mglwebsite.github.io/content/authors/Dolan/_index.md

 ---
 # Display name
-title: Lizz Dolan
+title: Elizabeth P. Dolan

 # Full Name (for SEO)
-first_name: Lizz
+first_name: Elizabeth
 last_name: Dolan

 # Is this the primary user of the site?